ericPantarotto/react_completeGuide/_notes/notes.md

 Instead, you can just convert one wrapping parent component and then add the styles to it like that.
 And now for pseudo selectors, it's pretty similar.

+### Creating Reusable Components & Component Combinations

+The `ControlContainer` component is unlikely to be used in other parts of the application.
+And in such cases, storing it here in that same file is fine.

+But for the `label` and the `input` and the `button` it's not unlikely that in a bigger application I might need those same components with the same styles in other parts of the application as well.
+And therefore you could consider creating separate component files for such kinds of components.

+It's so common to this combination of `label` and `input` that we might wanna merge them to gather into one single component.

+**<span style='color: #495fcb'> Note:** The main takeaway from this lecture, as a React developer, you should always look for opportunities like this where you can either outsource reusable components that have a certain styling applied to them, which you might need in different parts of the application, and/or components that maybe have certain combinations of JSX elements that you might need to reuse in other parts of the application.

+#### Styled Components: Advantages & Disadvantages

+- +: quick and easy to add
+- +: you continue thinking in React (configurable style functions)
+- +: styles are automatically scoped to components -> no CSS rule clashes

+- -: no strong separation of React & CSS code
+- -: you end up with many relatively small 'wrapper' components, nonetheless, creating all these extra small components just for styling purposes can sometimes also be annoying.

 <!---
 [comment]: it works with text, you can rename it how you want